United Kingdom of Portugal, Brazil and the Algarves: Proclamation of Independence

 News of further attempts of the Portuguese Cortes aimed at dissolving Prince Pedro's Regency led directly to the Brazilian Proclamation of Independence.
 Accordingly, in 1822, the Regent of the Kingdom of Brazil, Prince Pedro, the son of John VI, declared the independence of Brazil, as a reaction against the attempts of the Cortes to terminate Brazilian home rule, and became Emperor Pedro I of Brazil, which spelled the end of the United Kingdom.

 The independence of Brazil was proclaimed by Prince Pedro on 7 September 1822.
 The Proclamation of Independence was made while the Prince was in the Province of São Paulo.
 He had travelled there to secure the Province's loyalty to the Brazilian cause.
 He departed the city of São Paulo, the Province's capital, on 5 September, and on 7 September, while on his way back to Rio de Janeiro, he received mail from his Minister José Bonifácio de Andrada e Silva and from his wife, Princess Leopoldina (who remained in Rio de Janeiro presiding over the Ministry during Prince Pedro's absence), informing Pedro of further acts by the Cortes aimed at dissolving his Government by force, insisting on his return to Lisbon and attempting to void his later acts as Regent of the Kingdom of Brazil.
 It was clear that independence was the only option left.
-Pedro turned to his companions that included his Guard of Honor and spoke: "Friends, the Portuguese Cortes want to enslave and pursue us.
+Pedro turned to his companions that included his Guard of Honour and spoke: "Friends, the Portuguese Cortes want to enslave and pursue us.
 From today on our relations are broken.
 No ties can unite us anymore" and continued after he pulled out his blue-white armband that symbolized Portugal: "Armbands off, soldiers.
 Hail to the independence, to freedom and to the separation of Brazil from Portugal!"
-He unsheathed his sword affirming that "For my blood, my honor, my God, I swear to give Brazil freedom," and later cried out: "Independence or death!".
+He unsheathed his sword affirming that "For my blood, my honour, my God, I swear to give Brazil freedom," and later cried out: "Independence or death!".
 This event is remembered as "Cry of Ipiranga", because it took place next to the riverbank of the Ipiranga brook.
 The Prince then decided to return urgently to the city of São Paulo, where he and his entourage arrived in the night of 7 September.
 There, they announced the news of the Prince's Proclamation, and of Brazil's separation from Portugal, and were met with great popular acclaim.